Skip to main content

-Dr. Pitt was invited to speak at the 2026 AWS Summit.
+Dr. Pitt was invited on CNA to speak about NSCC-ASPIRE2B

 Andy presented his work on "Modeling Genomic Instability Through Representational Learning of Cancer Mutational Profiles" at an event co-hosted by Bioinformatics Institute (BII) and Amazon Web Services (AWS).